Giant virus: History

+although its host was misidentified as belonging to the genus Bodo.
+The host was later correctly identified as being in the species Cafeteria roenbergensis in 2010, and the virus was renamed Cafeteria roenbergensis virus (CroV).
+Several years later, in 2018, the Bodo saltans virus with a genome size of ~1.4 Mb that infected an isolate of Bodo saltans was cultured from a freshwater pond, and related viruses were found to be widespread in marine waters.

+Further notable discoveries include the largest known viral genome (~2.5 Mbp) of Pandoravirus salinus in 2013, the recovery of Pithovirus sibericum in a 30,000-year-old ice core in 2014, and the identification of the virus with the longest known virion, Megaklothovirus horridgei, in 2018.

 Genetics and evolution

 The genomes of giant viruses are the largest known for viruses, and contain genes that encode for important elements of translation machinery, a characteristic that had previously been believed to be indicative of cellular organisms.
 These genes include multiple genes encoding a number of aminoacyl tRNA synthetases, enzymes that catalyze the esterification of specific amino acids or their precursors to their corresponding cognate tRNAs to form an aminoacyl tRNA that is then used during translation.
-The presence of four aminoacyl tRNA synthetase encoding genes in mimivirus and mamavirus genomes, both species within the Mimiviridae family, as well as the discovery of seven aminoacyl tRNA synthetase genes in the megavirus genome (including those in Mimiviridae) provide evidence that these large DNA viruses may have evolved from a shared cellular genome ancestor by means of genome reduction.
+The presence of four aminoacyl tRNA synthetase encoding genes in Mimivirus and Mamavirus genomes, both species within the Mimiviridae family, as well as the discovery of seven aminoacyl tRNA synthetase genes in the megavirus genome (including those in Mimiviridae) provide evidence that these large DNA viruses may have evolved from a shared cellular genome ancestor by means of genome reduction.

 The discovery and subsequent characterization of giant viruses has triggered debate on their evolutionary origins.
 The two main hypotheses are that they evolved from small viruses by picking up DNA from host organisms; or that they evolved from very complicated organisms via genome reduction, losing various functions including self-reproduction.
 The possible complicated ancestral organism is also a topic of debate: by one proposal, it might represent a fourth domain of life, but this has been largely discounted.
 A molecular dating study shows that the divergence time of the last common ancestor of the giant viruses was within the last billion years, which is much younger than the origins of the known domains of life.